iyre/critter-tracker/README.md

 # critter-tracker
-See which critters are currently appearing in your game, and keep track of what you capture.
+See which critters are currently appearing in your game, and keep track of what you catch.

 https://iyre.github.io/critter-tracker/